https://invisible-island.net/ncurses/man/

 The memory lock/unlock capabilities were included because they were

-used in the X11R6 terminal description for xterm(1).
-The box1
+used in the X11R6 terminal description for xterm(1). tic uses the

-capability is used in tic to help with terminal descriptions
+box1 capability to cope with terminal descriptions written for AIX.

-o The fixed repertoire prevented users from adding features for
+o The fixed repertoire prevented users from adding support for

 o The limitation to 16-bit signed integers was also mentioned.